 Rosmarinus officinalis ‘Prostratus’ or Creeping Rosemary is a low-growing groundcover.
 It is a woody perennial herb.
 It has fibrous roots.
 It is part of the Lamiaceae family of plants.

 The genus was named by Carl Linnaeus.
 The name is derived from Latin “ros” for dew and “marinus” the sea meaning “The Dew of the Sea”.
 Rosmarinus officinalis ‘Prostratus’ is native to the Mediterranean region.

 This herb is used in cooking for its aromatic needle-like leaves.
 It is also a pest-control plant due to its aroma.
 It is drought tolerant.
 It is pest-resistant.
 And it is easy to grow.

-The herb is used in cooking and for its aromatic needle-like leaves as well it is a pest-control plant for gardens.
-It is drought tolerant and easy to grow rather pest-resistant.
-It can grow large, it can spread to 2m or 7ft, yet it can be controlled by pruning.
-The flowers are violet or light blue, they are two-lipped and appear on upper leaf axils.
-It produces flowers in spring and summer and autumn.
+Rosmarinus officinalis ‘Prostratus’ can grow large.
+It can spread to 2m or 7ft.
+But it can be controlled by pruning.
+It flowers in spring and summer and autumn.
+The flowers are violet or light blue.
+They are two-lipped and appear on upper leaf axils.
 Rosmarinus officinalis ‘Prostratus’ attracts bees, butterflies, and hummingbirds.

-The herb is an astringent it is very aromatic with slightly bitter tastes it is very common in Italian cuisine and loaves of bread such as Focaccia.
+Rosmarinus officinalis ‘Prostratus’ is an astringent it is very aromatic with a slightly bitter taste.
+It is very common in Italian cuisine and loaves of bread such as Focaccia.
 It is also used in fragrances and perfumes as well as cleaning products.
 Rosemary is used in traditional medicine in India.